AllianceSCC/AllianceSCC.github.io/for_scientists.md

 #### Editing:
 * Structure/Content ---  Use content and structure editing to ensure concise writing with all the information your readers need, and nothing they don't.

-* Copyediting --- Use copyediting to drop your wordcount and catch those mistakes that will distract the reader from your writing.
+* Copy editing --- Use copy editing to drop your word count and catch those mistakes that will distract the reader from your writing.

 #### Consulting: